kyma-project/test-infra/cmd/image-builder/README.md

 ### Azure DevOps Backend (ADO)

 The ADO backend uses Image Builder to call ADO API and trigger the `oci-image-builder` pipeline.
 This backend is SLC-29 compliant.
 It supports signing images with a production signify service.
-Images built with ADO can be pushed into Kyma GCP artifacts registries.
+Images built with ADO can be pushed into Kyma Google Cloud artifacts registries.
 To build images, the ADO backend uses the `kaniko-project/executor` image.
 This backend doesn't support the `--env-file`, `--platform`, and `--variant` flags.
 Building images for platforms other than amd64 is not supported.
 To use this backend, you need to use Image Builder in a ProwJob.
 See [Quickstart Guide](#quickstart-guide) for an example ProwJob definition.